devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### Amazon Elastic Container Service (Amazon ECS)

+- ECS task execution role is for the ECS agent (pull images from ECS, using the awslogs, etc) and the ECS task role is for the task itself (services that the code needs, like S3 for example).
 - If Amazon ECS Spot Instance draining is enabled on the instance, ECS receives the Spot Instance interruption notice and places the instance in DRAINING status.
 When a container instance is set to DRAINING, Amazon ECS prevents new tasks from being scheduled for placement on the container instance.
 Service tasks on the draining container instance that are in the PENDING state are stopped immediately.
 If there are container instances in the cluster that are available, replacement service tasks are started on them.
 Spot Instance draining is disabled by default and must be manually enabled by adding the line `ECS_ENABLE_SPOT_INSTANCE_DRAINING=true` on your `/etc/ecs/ecs.config file`.
 - Amazon ECS enables you to inject sensitive data into your containers by storing your sensitive data in either AWS Secrets Manager secrets or AWS Systems Manager Parameter Store parameters and then referencing them in your container definition.
 This feature is supported by tasks using both the EC2 and Fargate launch types.
 - You can configure various Docker networking modes that will be used by containers in your ECS task.
 The valid values are `none`, `bridge`, `awsvpc`, and `host`.
 The default Docker network mode is `bridge`.